Skip to content

 Need medical or mental health help now?

-Call 911 or go to the nearest emergency room if you or your child may be in danger or needs emergency medical care.
-Do not wait for an insurance decision.
+Call 911 or go to the nearest emergency room if you or your child may be in danger, has chest pain, trouble breathing, severe bleeding, overdose, seizure, serious injury, or another emergency that cannot wait.

-- For a mental health or substance use crisis, call or text 988 through the 988 Lifeline.
+• Suicide, mental health, or substance use crisis: Call or text 988 through the 988 Lifeline.

-- If you need care but do not have insurance, ask the hospital or clinic about the Health Safety Net before you leave.
+• No insurance at a hospital or clinic: Ask about the Health Safety Net before you leave.

 Where to start